Even in Caitlin Clark's home state, girls high school basketball in decline. It thrives in this town

 Greg Turner, director of basketball for the Amateur Athletic Union, said he has noticed a decline to a lesser degree in programs his organization sanctions.
 The AAU season runs opposite the traditional winter basketball season and draws girls who are serious about improving their games or playing in college.
 AAU media officials did not respond to requests for participation numbers and Turner said he wasn't authorized to release them.

-Chad Jilek, whose Johnston team in suburban Des Moines is two-time defending 5A champion and winner of 67 straight games, faces the same issue.
-He said his program regularly had 40-50 players in grades 9-12 when he started 14 years ago.

-“Last year I only had 20 kids, and we’re the third-largest high school in the state of Iowa and that’s the lowest number we ever had,” he said, adding that his numbers are closer to the norm this season.
+Even Clark's alma mater, Class 5A Dowling Catholic in West Des Moines, has seen a decline.
+Coach Kristin Meyer said she would have about 40 girls go out for basketball when she arrived 10 years ago.
+That number was 28 this season.

-Meyer, Jilek and Jungers are on an Iowa Girls High School Athletic Union task force formed last year to explore reasons for the statewide decline and come up with possible solutions.
+Meyer and Jungers are on an Iowa Girls High School Athletic Union task force formed last year to explore possible solutions.

 Coaches say club volleyball programs and girls wrestling have siphoned players from basketball.
 Club volleyball season conflicts with basketball and fewer girls want to play multiple sports.
 Girls wrestling became a sanctioned sport in Iowa in 2022-23, and more than 2,000 have taken it up.